dan-danache/hubitat/zigbee-pairing-helper-driver/README.md

 This driver allows you to pair a Zigbee device through a specific existing Zigbee router device from the mesh.

+> This functionality was included and improved in the [Zigbee Map](../zigbee-map-app/) application.

 ## Driver Install

 ### Install using HPM (offers automatic updates)